Denial Management in Healthcare: 5 Best Practices

 Incorporating denial management in medical billing ensures that facilities aren’t missing opportunities to recover funds, which helps them increase their revenue.
 There are many instances where denied claims can be successfully appealed but are never reviewed to begin with.

 In fact, roughly 20% of all claims are denied across the healthcare industry, but only 40% are resubmitted to insurance companies.
-Through effectively managing denials, facilities can:
+With appropriate denial management in healthcare, facilities can:

 5 Best Practices for Facilities